-- Evaluating and reviewing this policy to ensure that it is not discriminatory. - The overall implementation of this policy. - Ensuring that the school adopts a tolerant and open-minded policy towards difference. - Ensuring the school is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy considering these.
+- Evaluating and reviewing this policy to ensure that it is not discriminatory. - The overall implementation of this policy. - Ensuring that the school adopts a tolerant and open-minded policy towards difference. - Ensuring the school is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these.